Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 • Registered agent name

-• Officer or manager name
+• Officer, manager, or member name

 • Document number